jonathanSimonney/blog-third-year/README.md

 The automatically generated admin user has the email `admin@gmail.com` and the password `password`

+## assets setup
+Since this project uses encore, don't forget to run `yarn encore dev` (if you're in a development environment) or `yarn encore production` (if you're in a production environment)

 ## launching the server
 The last step is now to run the server by running
 `php bin/console server:run`